huggingface/hub-docs/docs/hub/security-sso.md

 ## How to configure OIDC/SAML provider in the Hub

-You can check your different guides to configure your SSO provider, if yours is not available you can consult one of them to give you an idea of how to do it.
+We have some guides available to help with configuring based on your chosen SSO provider, or to take inspiration from, though contact us if there's any questions.

 - [How to configure OIDC with Okta in the Hub](./security-sso-okta-oidc)
 - [How to configure SAML with Okta in the Hub](./security-sso-okta-saml)

 ## Users Management

-This section enables you to configure some aspects of your organization's SSO
+This section enables you to configure some aspects of your organization's SSO.

 <div class="flex justify-center">